Sjón

 Sigurjón Birgir Sigurðsson (born 27 August 1962), known as Sjón (/ʃoʊn/ SHOHN; [sjouːn]; meaning "sight" and being an abbreviation of his first name), is an Icelandic poet, novelist, lyricist, and screenwriter.
-Sjón frequently collaborates with the singer Björk and has performed with The Sugarcubes as Johnny Triumph.
+Sjón frequently collaborates with the singer Björk and has performed with the Sugarcubes as Johnny Triumph.
 His works have been translated into 30 languages.

 Early life

 Born in Reykjavík, Iceland, Sjón grew up in the city's Breiðholt district, where he lived with his mother.
 He began his writing career early and published his first book of poetry, Sýnir (Visions), in 1978 at 16.

+In his youth, Sjón read and was influenced by The Hardy Boys, Nancy Drew, Enid Blyton, and Henri Vernes.
+Later, he described David Bowie as being "like a tutor to me" because he would explore all the bands, authors, and artists that Bowie mentioned in interviews.
+He spent his teenage years following the cultural scenes in New York and London, and he took special interest in the emergence of punk subculture.
+"When you’re on an island up in the North Atlantic," he said, "the need to know what is going on in the cultural centers is very strong, and you do everything you can to feel part of it all."

 Career

 He was one of the founding members of the neo-surrealist group Medúsa and became significant in Reykjavik's cultural scene.

-Active on the Icelandic music scene since the early 1980s, Sjón has collaborated with many of the best known artists of the era and was featured as guest vocalist on a rare Sugarcubes 12" single "Luftgitar" in 1987 using the name Johnny Triumph; this was accompanied by a music video of Sjón playing air guitar with Björk and Einar Örn Benediktsson.
+Active on the Icelandic music scene since the early 1980s, Sjón has collaborated with many of the best-known artists of the era and was featured as guest vocalist on a rare Sugarcubes 12" single "Luftgitar" in 1987 using the name Johnny Triumph; this was accompanied by a music video of Sjón playing air guitar with Björk and Einar Örn Benediktsson.
 Sjón would occasionally reprise this role for the final encore of The Sugarcubes concerts, including the band's one-off 2006 reunion show in Reykjavík.

+Sjón has described rowdy and exuberant events from his youthful era, including a night spent walking around Reykjavik entirely on the roofs of parked cars that ended with him lying face down in a police car reciting from memory André Breton's Surrealist Manifesto of 1924.